garygangwu/tensorflow_test/README.md

 ## Training data preprocessing

+1. Data Normalization.
+The input value for each pixel is in the range of [0-255].
+I have converted them into [-1, 1] range by `(X - 128) / 128`.
+Ideally, I shall substract the mean to center the input to 0, and divide the value by the standard deviation of each pixel value.
+However, I made an assumption that the pixel value is evenly distributed across from 0 to 255, so I use simple normalization parameters for both training and testing data.
+The benefit is that my program doesn't have to "memorize" the special mean and deviation value generated from the training data, and apply them to the unknown test data.

-Data augmentation is required on more complex object recognition tasks.
+2. Data augmentation is required on more complex object recognition tasks.
 I achieved it by shifting the image to four directions, i.e. left, rigth, top and down.
 In addition, Images were shiftted with 1 pixel and 2 pixels, and therefore I increased the training data by 8x more.
 During the training processes, more data effectively effectively improved the final accurancy on the test dataset.

-I also tried to convert the images to different color spaces, e.g. gray (32x32x1), HLS (32x32x3), and YUV (32x32x3), hoping for prediction accurancy improvement.
+3. I also tried to convert the images to different color spaces, e.g. gray (32x32x1), HLS (32x32x3), and YUV (32x32x3), hoping for prediction accurancy improvement.
 However, these converted images weren't able to beat the original training dataset and so I gave up this technique in the final training model.

 ## Model Training and Optimization
 I am able to achieve the accuracy rate of 96.4% on test dataset and 98% on the validation dataset.
 Below are the optimization approaches incorporated in the final version.